KostromDan/Mods-Decompiler-GUI/README.md

 * If you need to deobfuscate and/or decompile mod(s).
 * If you want to get source code of whole your modpack with correct IDE indexing.
-Including source code mods, Minecraft and MnecraftForge.
+Including source code mods, Minecraft and MinecraftForge.
-    * Find which mod adds/breaks some thing/chat message.
+    * Find which mod adds/breaks something/chat message.
     * See how things are implemented, understand their logic.

 ## Advantages: